divyanshumani/Quoter/README.md

 This piece of code will keep on shuffling the quotes from the inventory after a fixed duration without any human interference.

 You can choose to seed the <script> part into a seperate js file.
 Since I didn't have many js elements, I kept the whole function in <script> to demonstrate fluency.

+You can add more quotes simply by adding them to the quotes array.
+Just remember to follow the footsteps.